sguox002/leetcode/review/hard_rev.md

         return cut[n];
     }
 ```
+- implementation on this is not that simple.
+- bounary condition -1,0,.....n-1
+- the two inner loop is tricky.

 140	Word Break II    		27.4%	Hard
 a list of words and a string, cut it into dictionary words.
 return all possible combination.